Prajin-Kamble/Superstore-Sales-Overview-Dashboard/README.md

 KPIs / Charts Used: Sales by Region (Pie Chart / Map) and Profit by Region (Column Chart)

 #### Q7.
 Which region contributes most to revenue?
-Answer: The West region contributes the highest revenue and profit, making it the strongest performing region.
+Answer: The West region contributes the highest revenue and profit, making it the strongest performing region.<br>
 Business Impact: The business should continue investing in this region to sustain growth.

 #### Q8.
 Are there underperforming regions?
-Answer: The South and Central regions show lower profit margins compared to their sales contribution.
+Answer: The South and Central regions show lower profit margins compared to their sales contribution.<br>
 Business Impact: Operational efficiency and regional pricing strategies need improvement.

 #### Q9.
 Where should marketing campaigns be focused?
-Answer: Marketing campaigns should be focused on underperforming regions to improve sales while maintaining profitability.
+Answer: Marketing campaigns should be focused on underperforming regions to improve sales while maintaining profitability.<br>

 Departments Using This Insight: Sales, Marketing, Operations